 Alumnae Online Directory

 The Alumnae Online Directory provides alumnae the opportunity to instantly update their contact, college and career information.
 In addition, it serves as an excellent resource to reconnect with fellow alumnae.
+To access the Directory, log on to the MyCarrollton portal on the Carrollton website and click on the MyBackpack tile.
+Once logged on, click Alumnae Directory.
 For any questions please email firstname.lastname@example.org.
 Enjoy!